 The FODs and Field Division Managers are also responsible for conducting performance evaluations of State/Tribe conformance with the policies and procedures set out in this Directive.
 They will advise States and Tribes of needed changes to Inventory practices, assist them in interpretation of Inventory guidance, and perform field visits when needed for technical assistance or for performance evaluation.
-The OSM Directive AML-22, Evaluation of State and Tribe Abandoned Mine Land Programs, contains the procedures for setting program measurement techniques, collecting and reporting core program data, and establishing Programmatic Agreements between OSM and the States/Tribes.
+The OSMRE Directive AML-22, Evaluation of State and Tribe Abandoned Mine Land Programs, contains the procedures for setting program measurement techniques, collecting and reporting core program data, and establishing Programmatic Agreements between OSMRE and the States/Tribes.

-FODs and Field Division Managers must also enter reclamation information into e-AMLIS for OSM's Watershed Cooperative Agreement.
+FODs and Field Division Managers must also enter reclamation information into eAMLIS for OSMRE's Watershed Cooperative Agreements.

-- 4. States and Tribes are responsible for implementing procedures consistent with this Directive to maintain the Inventory for their State/Tribe.
-They are responsible for setting priorities in accordance with this Directive and with their approved AML reclamation program, and for advising OSM of any problems or issues they encounter when implementing the procedures under this Directive.
-States and Tribes are responsible for obtaining OSM approval for all Priority 1, 2, and 3 coal Problem Type features added to the Inventory after the date of issuance of this Directive.
-This approval requirement extends to any Priority 3 Problem Type features being elevated to a higher priority.
-Refinements to the units or cost information of a Problem Type feature already contained in the Inventory are to be made by the States and Tribes without prior approval.
-States and Tribes are responsible for ensuring that no Title IV funding is expended for the development, design, or reclamation of a Priority 1, 2, or 3 coal problem unless it is contained in e-AMLIS.
+4. States and Tribes are responsible for implementing procedures consistent with this Directive to maintain the Inventory for their State/Tribe.
+They are responsible for setting priorities in accordance with this Directive and with their approved AML reclamation program, and for advising OSMRE of any problems or issues they encounter when implementing the procedures under this Directive.
+States and Tribes are responsible for obtaining OSMRE approval for all Priority 1, 2, and 3 coal Problem Type features added to the Inventory This approval requirement extends to any Priority 3 Problem Type features being elevated to a higher priority (except for features being reclaimed with AMLER [MLR] or BIL funds, as MLR and BIL programs allow for Priority 3 features to be reclaimed independently if warranted).
+Only refinements to the units or cost information of a Problem Type feature already contained in the Inventory are to be made by the States and Tribes without prior approval.

+States and Tribes are responsible for ensuring that no Title IV funding is expended for the development, design, or reclamation of a Priority 1, 2, or 3 coal problem unless it is contained in eAMLIS.
 Title IV funding may be expended to conduct Inventory duties, determine eligibility, or to determine the extent of the AML problem.
-Finally, States and Tribes are responsible for developing and submitting PADs to e-AMLIS in a timely manner to assist OSM in its responsibilities related to the proper distribution of Historical Coal Share Funding and minimum program make-up funds, and to properly maintain certification status. - 5.
-U.S. Department of Agriculture (USDA), NRCS is responsible for RAMP.
+Finally, States and Tribes are responsible for developing and submitting PADs to eAMLIS in a timely manner to assist OSMRE in its responsibilities related to the proper distribution of Historical Coal Share Funding and minimum program make-up funds, and to properly maintain certification status.

+5. U.S. Department of Agriculture (USDA), NRCS is responsible for RAMP.
 Responsibilities are set out in the chapter pertaining to RAMP.

-E. e-AMLIS User Roles & Designated System Contacts
+E. eAMLIS User Roles & Designated System Contacts

-e-AMLIS User Roles: All persons accessing and using the e-AMLIS system must have an approved user role assigned by an OSM system administrator.
+1. eAMLIS User Roles: All persons accessing and using the eAMLIS system must have an approved user role assigned by an OSMRE system administrator.
 User roles establish access and operational rights for data entry, review and approval of coal problems, enhanced data queries, and administrative management of the system.
 Persons within other government agencies may be assigned roles commensurate with their access needs.

-State, Tribe, OSM, and any other system users are responsible for providing the system administrators sufficient information to meet OSM requirements for obtaining and maintaining an approved user role and for adhering to OSM and Department of the Interior requirements related to system use.
-OSM may terminate or change a user's role without notification to the user to restrict access, address changes in employment, or to implement any and all requirements related to system security.
-OSM may, without notification to a user, delete or modify user information and any data additions, modifications, or document uploads that users have made to e-AMLIS.
+State, Tribe, OSMRE, and any other system users are responsible for providing the system administrators sufficient information to meet OSMRE requirements for obtaining and maintaining an approved user role and for adhering to OSMRE and Department of the Interior requirements related to system use.
+OSMRE may terminate or change a user's role without notification to the user to restrict access, address changes in employment, or to implement all requirements related to system security.
+OSMRE may, without notification to a user, delete or modify user information and any data additions, modifications, or document uploads that users have made to eAMLIS.

-No defined user roles are required to access the public e-AMLIS system at OSM's website.
+No defined user roles are required to access the public eAMLIS system at OSMRE's website.

-The following user roles are available to OSM, State, and Tribe personnel:
+The following user roles are available to OSMRE, State, and Tribe personnel: